 As you may already know, Christmas and New Years can be terrible for SMS and telephone communications due to the major congestion of people sending each other greetings but who knew that Christmas lights could be responsible for slowing down your broadband.

 Apparently, Christmas lights can interfere with the speed of your broadband connections and as gadgets are increasing in use the disruption is becoming more noticeable.
 Several internet providers have received complaints due to the slowing down of people’s broadband.

-I should make it clear at this point that this is a quite uncommon occurence and as said above Christmas tends to be the worst for broadband speed in relation to lights.
+I should make it clear at this point that this is a quite uncommon occurrence and as said above Christmas tends to be the worst for broadband speed in relation to lights.